IWILZ/PicoSem/README.md

 ## **Installing the library into Arduino framework**
 To install the library:

+1. download the "zip" file from GitHub using "Code/Download ZIP" in a folder of your PC
-1. open Arduino IDE
+2. open Arduino IDE
-2. select "sketch/include library/add ZIP library"
+3. select "sketch/include library/add ZIP library"
-3. go to the folder you used to download the library and select "PicoSem-main.zip"
+4. go to the folder you used to download the library and select "PicoSem-main.zip"

 Now you should see the PicoSem library in your "**sketch/include library**" list.